 The reason that those of us on a keto diet avoid most root vegetables is the natural starch found in such high carb vegetables.

-Radishes have none of the starch that cause other root vegetables to be so high in carbohydrates and to be such a mess to cleanup after cooking because the starch sticks to everything.
+Radishes have none of the starch that causes other root vegetables to be so high in carbohydrates and to be such a mess to clean up after cooking because the starch sticks to everything.

 Other Health Benefits of Radishes